 Invitation from the Congress Chair

-It is with tremendous pleasure that we invite you to attend the XXVth Congress of the International Council for Commercial Arbitration (ICCA) which will be held in Edinburgh from 1st to 4th February 2021.
+It is with tremendous pleasure that we invite you to attend the XXVth Congress of the International Council for Commercial Arbitration (ICCA) which will be held in Edinburgh from 26-29 September 2021.

 The International Council for Commercial Arbitration (ICCA) is a worldwide nongovernmental organisation (NGO) devoted to promoting the use and improving the processes of arbitration, conciliation and other forms of resolving international commercial disputes.
 Its activities include convening international arbitration congresses, sponsoring authoritative dispute resolution publications and promoting the harmonisation of arbitration and conciliation rules, laws, procedures and standards.